jbutcher21/aiclass/docs/mapping_instructions-jb.md

 - Output: source and key inventory; keyless attribute list + checksum (if any).
 - See Enforcement Rules: 1, 6–8, 17, 19–20.

-## Iterate With the User
+## Iterate through each entity schema with the User
-- Think step by step and explain your reasoning.
+- All attributes in the schema must be dispositioned as either a valid Senzing feture a
 - Present proposed mappings and options.
 - Show minimal JSON examples validated by the linter.
 - Record each decision and proceed to the next area.